 And then I was extra vigilant in cleaning Wren’s head and the helmet and keeping her cool and sweat-free and we didn’t have any other issues.

 Please make sure you follow your helmet manufacturer’s instructions because they are all different and you don’t want to ruin such a costly device.

 We had weekly growth appointments where the Cranial Tech orthotists would carve away the helmet’s inner foam to allow for more room for her head to grow in the areas that it was flat.
 We had one week where her head grew A LOT!
 I can’t remember the exact numbers and details, but basically the orthotist said that most babies had an overall growth of “X” mm the entire time they wear the helmet and that Wren’s head had grown half that much in ONE WEEK.
 So we obviously were lucky to get her in there before a large growth spurt which was great!

 How did the helmet affect her?
-Like I said, she adapted to it really well and I never really noticed that it bothered her.
+As I said, she adapted to it really well and I never really noticed that it bothered her.
 However, she wasn’t the best sleeper while wearing the helmet.
 She often woke up during the night.
 I think it was because the helmet affected her ability to roll over.
 Hank had been rolling over and sleeping on his belly for several weeks, but the helmet just hindered Wren’s roll, so she was still sleeping on her back, crying in the middle of the night, and therefore waking me up.
 After she graduated from the helmet, she started rolling over within a few days, started sleeping on her belly, and was a better sleeper.